-According to biographer Christopher Andersen, Ted Kennedy and Jackie's longtime partner Maurice Tempelsman had sworn to her when she was dying to do everything they could to stop John from learning to fly.
+According to biographer Christopher Andersen, Ted Kennedy and Maurice Tempelsman, Jackie's devoted partner in the final years of her life, had sworn to her when she was dying to do everything they could to stop John from learning to fly.
 Tempelsman knew that she had nightmares about her son being killed in a plane that he was piloting, and neither he nor Ted would go up in the air with John unless there was a seasoned instructor up there too.

 And neither would Carolyn, who, when she found out that John had secretly enrolled in flight school that December, told him she had "a bad feeling" about it.

-Everything went wrong on the night 20 years ago that JFK Jr. was killed, along with Carolyn and her sister Lauren Bessette, when his Piper Saratoga crashed into the ocean while en route to Martha's Vineyard from New Jersey.
+Everything went wrong on the night 22 years ago that JFK Jr. was killed, along with Carolyn and her sister Lauren Bessette, when his Piper Saratoga crashed into the ocean on the way to Martha's Vineyard from New Jersey.
 They were two hours behind when they originally planned to leave, the flight instructor who was going to accompany them canceled, John was out of a cast but still on crutches six weeks after breaking his ankle in a light-parachute crash and, while he was a licensed pilot, he hadn't yet earned his instrument rating.
 And the conditions simply prevented him from seeing any of the lights below from up in the air.

 The dazzling first lady turned style icon, architectural preservationist, book editor and ever-enigmatic public figure always remained the country's most well-known widow, shrouded in an aura of sadness.